MorsalinMiah7/MySQL-with-LeetCode/README.md

 Navigate to the directory:

-cd LeetCode-MySQL-Solutions

-Open and run the .sql files in your MySQL environment.

 📝 Contribution

-If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have any suggestions or improvements.

 📢 Connect with Me